THE SOCIETY'S CALENDAR FOR 2017

 MA PhD HonLittD MBE FSA (1932-2015)

-We record with great sadness that our President died on 3 September 2015, aged 82.
-We have lost a great friend and scholar,
+We record with great sadness that John Blatchly died on 3 September 2015, aged 82.
+We lost not only our President but a great

-who contributed energetically to the life of this Society as a highly esteemed editor, author and counsellor.
-We shall greatly miss him.
-His life and wide achievements will be appreciated in an obituary
+friend and scholar, who contributed most energetically to the life of this Society as a highly esteemed editor, author and counsellor.
+We shall greatly miss him, for this was a man who could fill

 SABOTAGE BY POSTAL "SERVICES"